An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-There are different ways of quantifying the dependence between the sample and the conclusions of statistical inference.
-While the idea of dependence on the vagaries of finite sample realisation has become synonymous with standard errors in frequentist statistics, the notions are equivalent only under a certain paradigm that considers a hypothetical random resampling exercise for the purpose of evaluating a specific parameter within a given model.
-Yet this hypothetical exercise may not always adequately capture all the data sensitivity relevant to applied social science.
-Indeed, much of 20th century statistics, with its focus on standard errors and sampling uncertainty, was motivated by randomized agricultural trials.
-In these cases, the difference in yield across multiple fields is well-modeled by independent sampling variation.
-Contrast with microcredit, where we do not believe the statistical model is an exact description of the true data-generating process.
-And in microcredit, the average effect is but a convenient summary; if the average profit were to increase slightly through one individual becoming wealthy while leaving all others destitute, one could consider the intervention a failure.
-By contrast, if a single plant produced an entire harvest's worth of corn, the outcome would still be desirable, if strange.
+For our research conclusions to safely inform economic policy decisions, we need additional tools to quantify uncertainty beyond standard errors.
+There are many ways of quantifying the dependence between the finite-sample realization of the data and the conclusions of statistical inference.
+This dependence has become synonymous with standard errors in frequentist statistics, but the notions are equivalent only under a certain paradigm that considers a hypothetical perfect random resampling exercise for the purpose of evaluating a specific parameter within a given model.
+This hypothetical may not capture all the data sensitivity relevant to applied social science.